BAD APPLE WARS

 I didn’t really understand this character until the last chapters of his story… He is just soooo abstract, it’s hard to figure him out.
 Shikishima is also a very reserved (and very emo) character it is almost impossible to get a connection with him, making his romance with the heroine very dry and nearly forced.
 It’s a shame since Shikishima seemed like a real potential deep character to boot, and it could’ve worked if not for a gang amount of plot holes in his story.
 I like that Shikishima was a curious persona in the game but his character development, not to mention is “happy” ending” – was poorly executed ruining the entirety of his route (for me anyway). ┐(︶▽︶)┌

 - the leader of the band

 Alma is the leader and brains of the Bad Apples.
-He garners great respect from everyone in the their faction because he’d always come up with a plan in mind whenever their group decides to break the 7 Unbreakable Rules of NEVAEH Academy.
-Although he possess an emotionless poker face, he is a man of great charisma – one of the many reasons why everyone deeply trust him and his leadership.
+He garners great respect from everyone in their faction because he’d always come up with a plan in mind whenever their group decides to break the 7 Unbreakable Rules of NEVAEH Academy.
+Although he possesses an emotionless poker face, he is a man of great charisma – one of the many reasons why everyone deeply trusts him and his leadership.

 - Soul Totem: Reference Book

 Satoru is the younger student who was admitted to NEVAEH Academy at the same time as the heroine.
 He is very obsessed with studying and would frantically spend all his time reading his guidebook as if his life depends on it.
 He is very naive and is unaware of his surroundings but at the same time couldn’t care less about it either.
 His soul totem is a reference book which seems to have vast information on an unlimited number of things, ranging from vocabulary to world history.